anver/wordpress-docker-env/README.md

 - Debug port 9003
 - IDE Key: "VSCODE"

+## Local Domain Setup

+The environment can manage your `/etc/hosts` file to add or remove local domains:

+1. Select the "Manage hosts file" option from the menu.
+2. Choose to add, remove, or check domains in the hosts file.

 ## Production Deployment

 For production deployment:

-1. Configure your environment using the script's advanced settings
+1. Configure your environment using the script's advanced settings.
-2. Generate the production docker-compose file
+2. Generate the production docker-compose file.
 3. Deploy using:
    ```bash
    docker compose -f docker-compose.prod.yaml up -d